 Fire at Dallas Fort Worth airport causes ground stop

 The airport tweeted that the fire had been put out and the affected pump was shut off.
-"Currently, we are performing safety inspection to ensure it is safe to return fuel service," it added.
+After performing safety inspections, the airlines' fuel contractor "restored operations at their facility, and they are in the process of sending fuel to aircraft," the airport said.

-"We hope to have the inspection complete and return to regular operations shortly," the airport tweeted.
-"If you are scheduled to fly into or out of DFW today, please check with your airline for your flight's latest status."
+"It will take some time to get fueling operations back to normal," the airport said.
+"Travelers should continue to check with their airline for flight updates."

-All inbound flights were being held at their departure airports, the FAA said in a statement.
-They are expected to resume once the fueling system is "deemed safe."
+During the ground stop, all inbound flights were being held at their departure airports, the FAA said in a statement.

-American Airlines, the carrier with the largest presence at the airport, told CBS News that a ground stop was in effect for arriving and departing flights.
+American Airlines, the carrier with the largest presence at the airport, told CBS News that the ground stop affected arriving and departing flights.

-According to FlightAware, flights in and out of the airport are seeing an average of an hourlong delay.
+As of late Friday afternoon, flights in and out of the airport were still seeing delays, according to FlightAware.

 for more features.